API

 jacobi_transform(masses::Vector{Float64})::Tuple{Matrix{Float64}, Matrix{Float64}}

-Compute the Jacobi transformation matrices J and U for a system of particles with specified masses.
+Computes the Jacobi transformation matrix J and its pseudoinverse U for a given vector of masses.

 Arguments

-• masses::Vector{Float64}: A vector of masses for the particles.
+• masses::Vector{Float64}: A vector of masses for the system.
+Must contain at least two masses.

 Returns